 - What kinds of discounts and coupons does your business accept?
 Make a list of all the different types of discounts your business offers and update it if anything changes.

-- What are applicable laws for your business’ discounts?
+- What are the applicable laws for your business’ discounts?
 Be sure you understand what rules apply in states where your business has nexus when it comes to coupons.

 - Test for compliance.
 Look at a handful of transactions with coupons or discounts applied and see if the laws were closely followed for compliance.
 Does your company comply well with sales tax discount laws?